crowdsourcing-class/crowdsourcing-class.github.io/final-project-part5.md

 * If yes, please include a screenshot of the crowd-facing user interface in your report.
 You can include multiple screenshots if you want.
 * Describe your crowd-facing user interface.
 This can be a short caption for the screenshot.
 Alternately, if you put a lot of effort into the interface design, you can give a longer explanation of what you did.

+#### Ethics

+Your report should include a discussion of ethics.
+One method of address this requirement is to nominate one of your teammates to ask ethics question of the whole group.
+* Should my application exist at all?
+* Does this task potentially expose workers to harm (for example, content moderation)?
+What effect can it have on them?
+* Are you fairly compensating the workers for their time?
+* If you are creating a dataset for machine learning:
+** Are you allowed to access the data that you're labeling (have you ensured that it isn't private data)?
+** Is there the potential for introducing bias in your machine learning classifer (unintended discrimination against a group because of underrepresentaiton)?
+** ML algorithms sometimes amplify bias in the training data.
+What would be the consequences if this happens in your ML system?
+ * Is your evaluation sound?
+Do the conclusions you reach stand up to scientific scruitny?

 #### Skills

 * Do your crowd workers need specialized skills?